Interview with our Spanish Partner César Zarate, ECIJA

-To date, the most common reason has been the implementation of a management system for the prevention of crimes in accordance with the requirements of Article 31 bis of our Criminal Code.
+Before the enactment of Law 2/2023, the most common reason to implement a management system was related to the prevention of crimes in accordance with the requirements of Article 31 bis of our Criminal Code.
+The transposition of the Fourth Directive on Money Laundering has also motivated the implementation of channels by the obligated subjects.

 In most cases, our clients are concerned that they do not have sufficient means for the correct handling of complaints.
 It is very rare for companies in Spain to have professionals specialised in the investigation of complaints who can ensure that the process is carried out while respecting the guarantees of all individuals involved.